The year of General Management training, M1, marks the beginning of the Master's cycle. It counts for 60 ECTS credits and consists of:

 - Strategic Management

-- International Finance (Double Degree options: Tsinghua and University of Wisconsin)
+- International Finance (Double Degree option with Tsinghua University)

 - Quantitative Economics and Finance (joint program with Ecole Polytechnique, ENSAE, ENS Cachan and Paris Sud University)